department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/mental-health.md

 ### What mental health problems does VA treat?

-We offer treatment and support for mental health problems such as:
+We offer treatment and support for mental health problems, like:

 - [Posttraumatic stress disorder (PTSD)](/healthcare/health-conditions/mental-health/ptsd/)
 - [Depression](/healthcare/health-conditions/mental-health/depression/)